 Smooth mixture models for the LIDAR data.
 The figure displays the actual data overlayed on predictive regions and the predictive mean.

 In finance applications, a firm’s leverage (fraction of external financing) is usually modeled as a function of the proportion of fixed assets, the firm’s market value in relation to its book value, firm sales, and profits.
 The relationships between leverage and the covariates are highly nonlinear.
 There are also outliers.
 Strong nonlinearities seem to be a quite general feature of balance sheet data, but only a handful articles have suggested using nonlinear/nonparametric models.
 One attempt is to extend the regression model by introducing a lot of auxiliary variables, aka splines.
-A nonlinear curve/surface can then be constructed by choosing the correct number of splines and placing them in the right covariate space.
+A nonlinear curve/surface can then be constructed by choosing the correct number of splines and placing them in the right covariate space (see Figure 4 for the fitted mean curve and the standard deviation).
 Nonetheless, correctly allocating the splines in covariate space is not trivial.
 Bayesian methods treat the locations as unknown parameters that efficiently allocate the splines and therefore keep the number of splines to a minimum.
 Compared with the traditional deterministic spline approach, the Bayesian approach allows the splines to move freely in the covariate space and provides a dynamic surface with the measurement of surface uncertainty.
-Figure 4 shows…

 [Fig-4.1, Fig-4.2 about here]

 The posterior mean (left) and standard deviation (right) of the posterior surface for the model for firm leverage data.
+The depth of the color indicates how the leverage varies with book values and profits.
 The subplot to the right also shows an overlay of the covariate observations.

 A model bigger than an elephant?